OpenZeppelin/openzeppelin-sdk/packages/docs/docs/website/versioned_docs/version-2.4.0/first.md

 npm install --global zos
 ```

 > Note: We are installing the CLI [globally](https://docs.npmjs.com/downloading-and-installing-packages-globally) in our workstation.
-Alternatively, you can install it [local](https://docs.npmjs.com/downloading-and-installing-packages-locally) to each project by running `npm install --save-dev zos` in your project folder.
+Alternatively, you can install it [locally](https://docs.npmjs.com/downloading-and-installing-packages-locally) to each project by running `npm install --save-dev zos` in your project folder.
 This would require you to run every command by prefixing it with `npx`.
-Installing it locally allows you to have different `zos` versions in different projects, but requires you to reinstall every time you start a new project.
+Installing it locally allows you to have different `zos` versions in different projects, but it requires you to reinstall every time you start a new project.

 ## Setting up your project